jlord/sheetsee-cache/docs.md

 ### Line Chart

-To create a bar chart you'll need to add a placeholder div in your html with an id.
+To create a line chart you'll need to add a placeholder `<div>` in your html with an id.

     <div id="lineChart"></div>